 Relationship development that occurs during adolescence

-Changes in adolescent physical and cognitive development are also accompanied by major changes in an adolescent's relationships with others, including family members and friends.
-Family relationships are often reorganized with the onset of puberty, the desire for increased autonomy, and increased emotional distance between teens and their parents.
-Adolescent attention often shifts to a more intense focus on social interactions and friendships expanding from same-sex friends to same-sex groups of friends to heterosexual groups of friends.
+Changes in adolescent physical and cognitive development are also accompanied by major changes in an adolescent's relationships with others.
+This includes family members and friends.
+Family relationships are often reorganized with the onset start of puberty, the desire for increased independence, and increased emotional distance between teens and their parents.
+Adolescent attention often shifts to a more intense focus on social interactions and friendships.
+These friendships expanding from same-sex friends to same-sex groups of friends to heterosexual groups of friends.
 Sexual maturity marks the need to reorganize friendships again to include an increased interest in dating and sexual relationships.

 Developmental changes in relationship with self

 Identity.
 Identity is defined as a sense of self or self-knowledge about one's characteristics, or personality.
 One of the fundamental tasks of adolescence is to achieve a sense of a personal identity and a secure sense of self.
-As an adolescent gains comfort with, and acceptance of, a more mature physical body, learns to use his or her own judgment, learns to make decisions independently, and addresses his or her own problems, he or she begins to develop a concept of himself or herself as an individual, and thus an identity.
+An adolescent gains comfort with, and acceptance of, a more mature physical body, learns to use his or her own judgment, learns to make decisions independently.
+As these things happen, he or she addresses his or her own problems and begins to develop a concept of himself or herself as an individual (an identity).
 Difficulty in developing a clear concept of self or identity occurs when an adolescent is unable to resolve struggles about who he or she is as a physical, sexual, and independent person.

 Developmental changes in peer relationships

 The amount of time spent with friends increases during the course of adolescence.
 Most often, teenagers enjoy the time they spend with their friends more than other activities.
 They report feeling more understood and accepted by their friends.
 Less and less time is spent with parents and other family members.